Persons who have reached 65 years of age and whose insurance period is at least 20 years are entitled to receive the old age pension.

 5 years

-The old-age pension is calculated taking into account the person’s:
+The old-age pension is calculated by taking into account the person’s:

 • accumulated pension capital during the time period from 1 January 1996 until the month when the pension is granted;

-• mean insurance contributions wage during the time period from 1996 until 1999 (inclusive);
+• average wage subject to insurance contributions from 1996 to 1999 (inclusive);

-• time period (years), for which the payment of the old age pension is planned starting from the year of granting the pension.
+• time period in years, for which the old - age pension payment is projected, calculated from the year the pension is granted.

 P = K/G

-P is the annual pension whose one twelfth part is the monthly pension.
+P the annual pension amount, one twelfth of which is paid as the monthly pension;

-K is the insured person’s accumulated pension capital.
-It consists of the amount of the insurance contributions recorded in this person’s personal account and the annual capital growth.
+K the insured person’s accumulated pension capital.
+It consists of the insurance contributions recorded in the person’s individual account plus annual capital growth;

-And G is the time period (years) for which the payment of the old-age pension is planned starting from the year of granting the pension.
+G the time period in years for which old-age pension payments are projected, starting from the year the pension is granting.

-During the transition period (until there are persons with the employment period until 1996) the following formula is applied for the calculation of the old age pension:
+During the transition period (for persons with employments periods prior to1996), the following formula is applied for calculating the old-age pension:

 P = (Ks +K)/G

-This formula uses an additional index Ks, which is the initial pension capital calculated according to the formula: Ks=Vi x As x 0.2
+This formula includes an additional index Ks, which is the initial pension capital calculated follows: Ks=Vi x As x 0.2

-Vi – the person’s mean insurance contributions wage from 1996 to 1999
+Vi – the person’s average wage subject to insurance contributions from 1996 to 1999.

-The above formula for the pension calculation applies to the persons who have their employment period until 1996.
+The above formula applies to persons whose employment period began before 1996.

-The pension is granted and calculated individually for every person taking the starting capital of the pension (it is calculated taking into account the person’s employment period until 1996 and the mean social contributions wage during the time period from 1996 to 1999), the pension capital (social insurance contributions recorded in the personal account since 1 January 1996), as well as the retirement age as the basis.
+The pension is granted and calculated individually for each person based on: the starting pension capital (calculated from the person’s employment period prior to 1996 and the average wage subject to social insurance contributions from 1996 to 1999), the pension capital (social insurance contributions accumulated since 1 January 1996), as well as the retirement age.

-When the pension is claimed by the persons whose insurance period is not below 30 years (of which at least five years accrued after 1 January 1996) and whose income has been below the national mean level during the years that are important for calculating the starting capital of the pension (i.e. 1996- 1999), the mean wage in the country during the relevant period is used instead of the individual insurance contributions wage for the calculation of the old- age pension.
+If a pension is claimed by a person whose insurance period is least 30 years (including a minimum of five years accrued after 1 January 1996) and whose income was below the national average during the years important for calculating the pension starting capital that is between 1996 and - 1999), the national average wage for that period is used instead of the individual insurance contributions wage when calculating the old-age pension.

-The basis for calculating the minimum old-age pension in 2026 is 213 euro, but for persons with disabilities since childhood - 255 euro.
-The amount of the minimum old-age pension is calculated considering each year of insurance record, applying a coefficient 1.2 to the basis of the minimum old-age pension and increasing the amount by 2% of the base for each subsequent year exceeding required minimum insurance period for granting the old age pension (currently - 20 years).
+The basis for calculating the minimum old-age pension in 2026 is 213.00 EUR, and 255.00 EUR for persons with disabilities since childhood.
+The minimum old-age pension amount is calculated considering the number of recorded insurance years by , applying a coefficient 1.2 to the minimum old-age pension basis and increasing the pension by 2% of the minimum pension basis for each additional insurance year exceeding the required minimum insurance period for granting the old age pension (currently 20 years).

-The amounts of the minimum old age pension are as follows:
+The minimum old-age pension amounts are as follows:

 20